minyic7/agenesis/persona_design.md

 # Persona System Design

+## Implementation Status: ✅ COMPLETE
+- YAML-based persona definitions with context generation
+- Integration with cognition and evolution for personalized behavior
+- BasePersona class with context-aware processing and relevance boosts
+- Supports personality-driven learning and response adaptation

 ## Overview
 The persona system allows developers to customize agent personality, response style, and behavior patterns for their specific use cases.
 Personas act as a **cognitive framework** that influences how the agent thinks, focuses, and responds throughout the entire processing pipeline.